 If you often get a burning or stinging sensation in your eyes, that’s probably because they’ve become dry.
 This means there’s a problem with tear production.
 Your eyes produce tears continuously and blinking ensures that your eyes get moisturized.

-Here are the main dry eyes symptoms:
+Here are the main dry eyes symptoms according to the UK's National Health Service:

 - Blurry or double vision